Finding a home in the UK

-- Prior to lease signing, contact your Housing Office in order to have a housing inspector conduct an Adequacy Standards inspection.
+- Prior to lease signing, contact your Housing Office to verify the property has been inspected.

 - Ensure the military clause is within the lease and have your Housing Office review it prior to lease signing.

-- Your security deposit will be placed in the deposit scheme which is government ran.
+- Your security deposit will be placed in the deposit scheme, which is government-run.